Last updated on 04 June 2021 by Reza

 Investing on PeerBerry involves risk.
 The platform brokers consumer loans, real estate loans, leasing and business loans.

 In addition, there is still the possibility that the platform or the loan originators go bankrupt.
-We have described this insolvency risk in the P2P Guide.
+We have described this insolvency risk in the P2P lending Guide.

 How reputable is PeerBerry?